Tribe Price Tops $0.37 (TRIBE)

 - AXIA Coin (AXC) traded down 0.1% against the dollar and now trades at $13.43 or 0.00048094 BTC.

 Tribe launched on March 31st, 2021.
 Tribe’s total supply is 1,000,000,000 tokens and its circulating supply is 533,805,125 tokens.
-The official website for Tribe is fei.money.
 The official message board for Tribe is medium.com/fei-protocol.
 Tribe’s official Twitter account is @feiprotocol and its Facebook page is accessible here.
+The official website for Tribe is fei.money.

-It is usually not possible to buy alternative cryptocurrencies such as Tribe directly using US dollars.
-Investors seeking to trade Tribe should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as Gemini, GDAX or Changelly.
-Investors can then use their newly-acquired Ethereum or Bitcoin to buy Tribe using one of the exchanges listed above.
+It is usually not possible to purchase alternative cryptocurrencies such as Tribe directly using US dollars.
+Investors seeking to acquire Tribe should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as Coinbase, Changelly or Gemini.
+Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Tribe using one of the aforementioned exchanges.

 Receive News & Updates for Tribe Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Tribe and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.